-The expanded Level III NICU at St. Francis Medical Center is the first phase of construction for the four-story expansion to serve the growing population on the city’s north side.
+The expanded Level III NICU at St. Francis Medical Center is the first phase of construction for the four-story expansion to serve the growing population on the city’s north side, increasing capacity from 30 to 46 beds.
+The design emphasizes room flexibility to allow maximum medical gas to accommodate all patient acuity levels as well as a family sleeping zone and full restrooms.
 The NICU opened in August 2018, and the remainder of the expansion is scheduled for completion in early 2019.

 Level III NICUs provide the highest level of care for premature or critically ill babies through a clinical team comprised of a wide variety of highly specialized staff.
 The four-year endeavor to expand and renovate the St. Francis Medical Center Level III NICU involved feedback and participation from all user groups of the department as well as NICU “graduate” families.

 St. Francis Medical Center was previously operating under the Family Centered Care model, but after the research done with the design team – including immersion in the current unit, site visits, case study analysis, joint NICU conference attendance to understand the latest trends and outcomes of care, and Lean 3P events – the Family Integrated Care model was adopted with the primary goal of decreasing the average length of stay by fully involving the parents in the day-to-day care of their infants.
 The Family Integrated Care model promotes full family participation in the NICU.
 Parents are an integral part of the team and participate in decision-making and care through the lengthy weeks of development for the infant.
 Traditional NICU design, however, does not provide the privacy and space for parents to participate in this way.
 The design team’s challenge was to support this new model of care for the hospital in the design of the renovation and expansion.